letloop/letloop/README.md

 fallback to discovery based on directories, and will look for all libraries, for all available checks, and execute them.

-Use the flag `--fail-fast` to exit as soon as there is failure.
+Use the flag `--fail-fast` to exit as soon as there is a failure.

 ## `letloop compile PROGRAM.SCM`